Keitha Denise Burnett, Ph.D.

 Dr. Keitha Burnett is an accomplished educator, researcher, and advocate who has dedicated her life to using writing, research, and action as tools for self-expression and social change.
-A native of rural northeast North Carolina, Dr. Burnett’s journey from modest beginnings to academic and professional excellence exemplifies perseverance and purpose.
-She holds a Ph.D. in Public Administration from Florida International University, where she also engaged in leadership and service through organizations such as the American Society for Public Administration and Pi Delta Kappa.
-Early in her career, she gained valuable experience as a legislative intern in Bismarck, North Dakota, and as an intern with the United States Coast Guard on Governor’s Island—experiences that shaped her understanding of governance, civic duty, and public service.
+A native of rural northeast North Carolina, Dr. Burnett’s journey from modest beginnings to academic and professional excellence exemplifies perseverance and a strong sense of purpose.
+She graduated from the University of North Carolina at Greensboro with a Bachelor of Arts in History and Political Science, a Master of Public Administration from the University of North Dakota, and a Ph.D. from Florida International University.
+During her college career, Dr. Burnett participated in numerous activities and was a part of the Golden Chain Honor Society at UNC-G and Pi Sigma Alpha Honor Society in graduate school.
+Early in her career, she gained valuable experience as a legislative intern in Bismarck, North Dakota, and as an intern with the United States Coast Guard on Governors Island—experiences that shaped her understanding of governance, civic duty, and public service.

-Today, Dr. Burnett continues to shape young minds as a Social Science Faculty member and DEI Coordinator at Gulliver Preparatory School in Miami, where she teaches courses such as Women’s Studies, Government, and Economics.
+Today, Dr. Burnett continues to shape young minds as a Social Science Faculty member and Call to Action Coordinator at Gulliver Preparatory School in Miami, where she teaches or has taught courses such as Women’s Studies, Government, and Economics.
 Her approach centers on empowering students through research, critical thinking, and civic engagement, exemplified by her student-led symposiums on contemporary social issues.
-Beyond education, she is active in nonprofit and community initiatives, including the NAACP, the Community Scientific Advisory Board at the University of Miami, and Ebenezer Christian Academy.
-With ongoing projects including two upcoming books and the launch of Black History lectures and tours, Dr. Burnett remains deeply committed to advancing diversity, equity, and historical awareness through education and storytelling.
+Dr. Burnett's ongoing projects include two upcoming books and the future launch of a virtual Black History lecture series and tours in conjunction with the NAACP.
+Dr. Burnett remains deeply committed to advancing diversity, equity, and historical awareness through education and storytelling.

 • Florida International University - Ph.D